scm-spain/OpenAds/README.md

 # OpenAds

-Library to deliver ads in a web environment
+Library to deliver ads in a web environment.